Flamingoes at the Salt Lake in Larnaca

 The Salt Lake attracts a large number of migrating birds besides flamingoes and the latter form a blaze of pink as they gather in the centre of the lake.
 Flamingoes are said to be fed with a kind of shrimp that lives in the salt lake.

-Everyone says that this year the population of these birds and flamingoes are thousands.
-They always come in December and stay till March.
+Everyone says that this year the population of these birds and flamingoes are thousands

-When summer comes the water evaporates leaving a crust of salt and a haze of gray dust by the banks but it is white salt in the centre and it is much… I have a faint picture of how salt was collected when I was a kid
+When summer comes the water evaporates leaving a crust of salt and a haze of gray dust by the banks but it is white salt in the centre and it is much… I have a faint picture of how salt was collected when I was a kid.
+Salt is no longer collected because of the airport which is very close.

 I climb up the birds’ observatory for a better view to find that there is hardly any space for me up there.
 The four men seem professionals judging from their cameras and they are totally absorbed.
 One lens is particularly huge –a bazooka type of thing.
 Even if I had the money to buy a similar camera it would be impossible for me to carry!